 But it should be an interesting next few months of film programs.
 Next up for me is the weekly Tuesday night Grindhouse with a Kung Fu double bill featuring a very young Jackie Chan: Snake in Monkey's Shadow and Snake in Eagle's Shadow.

-Oh, and Mom's Jambalaya turned out great, and the footage I shot looks delicious.
+Oh, and Mom's Jambalaya turned out great, and the stop motion animated footage I shot looks delicious.